facebook/fatal/lesson/README.md

 # Learn Fatal and Meta-programming by example
-This directory contains a set of lessons aimed at teaching the basics of meta-programming in C++.

-The lessons gradually introduce idioms to better use Fatal when writing software.
+This directory contains a set of lessons aimed at teaching meta-programming in C++, as well as Fatal.They gradually introduce idioms to better use Fatal when writing software.

 Lessons source code is self-contained, presenting a full textual explanation of the lesson itself.
 The output of the lessons is also self-contained, presenting the full textual explanation and source code.

-Lessons can be followed by reading the source code, the lesson's output, or better yet: both.
+This means that lessons can be followed by reading the source code, the lesson's output, or both.

 At this point only a few lessons are available.
 Stay tuned for updates.

 ## Existing lessons
-Fundamentals of metaprogramming:
+Fundamentals of meta-programming:

 - [1.0: Representing variables](1.0-variables.cpp)
 - [1.1: Representing values](1.1-values.cpp)